isomerpages/csa-otcep/pages/2025 OTCEP Members.md

 linked to Kuwait’s National CyberSecurity posture and Digital Oil Fields transformation journeys.</p>
 <p>Academically Accomplished with degrees in Engineering, MBA, PhD in Business
-and Harvard’s Business School Executives Program, Dr. Reem blends a technical expertise with Strong management skills that enriches her Leadership impacts.</p>
+and Harvard’s Business School Executives Programme, Dr. Reem blends a technical expertise with Strong management skills that enriches her Leadership impacts.</p>
 <p>She is a Passionate, Empathetic, and Servant leader who is deeply committed
 to fostering diversity across the various hats she wears.
 She is the Chairperson